MaxJakaria/iot_app/README.md

    flutter run
    ```

+## IoT Integration

+- The app sends reminders to your ESP32 device at `http://192.168.161.176/add_reminder` using an HTTP POST request.
+- Make sure your phone/PC and ESP32 are on the same WiFi network.
+- The ESP32 must be running the compatible firmware to receive and process reminders.

 ## Usage

 - Open the app to see the home page.
 - Use the UI to add or remove reminders.
+- When you add a reminder, it is also sent to your ESP32 device.
 - The app will show your current reminders.

 ## Dependencies